Death of David Bowie: Tributes and services

+Prior to Bowie's death, Marvel Studios president Kevin Feige had brought up to director James Gunn about having Bowie make a cameo appearance in the Marvel Cinematic Universe (MCU) film Guardians of the Galaxy Vol. 2, having already featured "Moonage Daydream" in Guardians of the Galaxy.
+Gunn was enthusiastic with the idea, and despite knowing from common friends he wasn't doing well, Bowie told them he was going to recover and was interested on Gunn's idea to appear as a member of Yondu Udonta's original Ravager crew.
+The finished film, released in 2017, included "Suffragette City" in one of its TV spots.

 Lin-Manuel Miranda was writing songs for the Disney film Moana after Bowie died, and said "The world had already been mourning Bowie, I'd been listening to Bowie on a loop" and as a result wrote the song "Shiny" partially as a tribute to him.

 On American Idol's 15th-season finale, the winners sang some of Bowie's most famous songs on stage.

+Blade Runner 2049 director Denis Villeneuve originally had Bowie in mind for the role of Niander Wallace, owing to Bowie being one of the influences of the original Blade Runner film.
+Upon Bowie's death, Villeneuve looked for another actor with a similar rockstar vibe, resulting in Jared Leto's casting after he wrapped filming on the DC Extended Universe (DCEU) film Suicide Squad.

 Glenn Branca, whom Bowie had met and had referred to as an influence on his Tin Machine music, released The Light (for David) in 2016.
 Branca called Bowie "a kind of muse" and wrote the piece as a tribute to him.

-For a short time, the street sign for Bowie Street in Austin, Texas (named for Alamo hero Jim Bowie), was amended to read David Bowie Street.
+For a short time, the street sign for Bowie Street in Austin, Texas (named for Alamo hero James Bowie), was amended to read David Bowie Street.

+The BBC commissioned a documentary of Bowie's last few years, titled David Bowie: The Last Five Years.
+It was broadcast on BBC Two, approximately one year after Bowie's death, on 7 January 2017, the day before what would have been his 70th birthday.

-Nine Inch Nails frontman Trent Reznor, who toured with Bowie on the Outside Tour during its US leg and appeared in the music video for "I'm Afraid of Americans", produced a remix of "I Can't Give Everything Away" subtitled the "(Farewell Mix)" and performed it live on 20 July 2017.
+Nine Inch Nails frontman Trent Reznor, who toured with Bowie on The Outside Tour during its North American leg, and appeared later in the music video for "I'm Afraid of Americans", produced "I Can't Give Everything Away (Farewell Mix)" a remix of the final song from Blackstar, and performed it live on 20 July 2017.

+The 2023 revival season of the Fresh TV animated series Total Drama featured a gay contestant named Bowie, who was renamed from his original considered name due to head writer Terry McGurrin's suggestion given his admiration for Bowie due to his status as a fluid, androgynous rock icon who normalized bisexuality, make-up and women's clothing without caring for anyone else's opinion.